 - NTIA Seeks Comment on Protecting Kids Online Link to RFC (Sept.
 28, 2023)

 - Statements of Assistant Secretary Delphin-Rittmon & Assistant Secretary Davidson on the Inaugural Meeting of the Task Force on Kids Online Health & Safety | National Telecommunications and Information Administration (July 11, 2023)

-In addition to the Request for Comment, the Task Force will host several roundtable discussions in the coming months to consult with diverse experts and stakeholders.
 If you are interested in participating in the roundtables, please contact the Interagency Task Force on Kids Online Health and Safety at KOHS_TaskForce@samhsa.hhs.gov.